 The command outputs the run ID and a link to the Depot dashboard.
 Use --output json to get structured output.

 For usage, see the depot ci dispatch docs or run depot ci dispatch --help.
+You can also use depot ci dispatch to trigger a workflow automatically from another workflow.

 You can start workflows with an on.workflow_dispatch trigger from the Depot dashboard.